 - The volunteer related requirements set forth above.

-- Vehicles for transporting runners along the course into the runner exchange points cannot exceed 20 feet in length.
+- Vehicles for transporting runners along the course into the van and runner exchange points cannot exceed 20 feet in length.
 No big motor homes.
+No medium sized motor homes that exceed 20 feet.
 No buses.
 No limousines.

 - Runners must follow specific instructions for each leg.
 This includes crossing busy roads at designated intersections only and running on a particular side of the road.

 - Team vehicle drivers must follow specific instructions for each leg, including parking in designated parking locations.
 Team vehicles may not always stop or park wherever they want to do so.

 - Runners should not use headphones on certain parts of the course.
 Many relays strictly prohibit the use of headphones.
 We will allow runners to use headphones only in two sections of the course.
 The first part is the first seven legs of the course (Leg Nos.
 1 through 7).
 The second part is on the last four legs of the course (Legs Nos.
 33 through 36).
 These are legs that runners will be on in the day.
 Most of the legs are in Reno where sidewalks or bike paths are available.
 Runners assume all of the risks associated with running with headphones.